yalland-ubi/yalland-contracts/README.md

 <br/>

 ## Yalland universal basic income
 **The program is a public blockchain smart contract system managed by a decentralized community.
 Everyone can participate in the program, verifying himself/herself as a unique person and receive points (tokens), which can be exchanged for products, services or fiat money on the open market.
 The program is not state-owned and is built on the principles of P2P - economics.
-The presented smart contract system is blockchain agnistic and can be executed in any Turing-complete virtual machine.
+The presented smart contract system is blockchain agnostic and can be executed in any Turing-complete virtual machine.
 It is assumed that it will work initially on Ethereum + xDai and then will be migrated to Ethereum 2.0.**

 [@yalland-contracts](https://github.com/yalland-ubi/yalland-contracts/) epo contains smart contracts that enable Yalland members to claim and exchange tokens of Yalland UBI program.
 Every Yalland member can take a part in current period tokens distribution, earn referral payouts and exchange tokens to any currency.